pouchdb/pouchdb/docs/_guides/index.md

 sidebar: guides_nav.html
 ---

 Welcome to the PouchDB guide!
-Here we'll discuss some of the history and concepts behind PouchDB and CouchDB, as well as walk through some concrete examples to help you get started using it.
+Consider this your starting point for anything and everything related to the world of PouchDB and CouchDB.

+For a quicker TodoMVC-based tutorial, you can also check out the ["Getting Started" guide](/getting-started.html).

 Feel free to skip ahead using the sidebar at any time.

 What is PouchDB?
 ------